County Ground (Swindon): Stratton Bank

-On 28 February 2009 for Swindon Town's 40th anniversary of winning the League Cup in 1969 it announced it would be holding a competition to rename Stratton Bank to whatever the winner chose for the 2009/10 and 2010/11 seasons.
-The winner, the Adkins Family stand, was announced on Sky TV's Soccer A.M. show on 2 May 2009 with the draw being done by then-Swindon Town chairman Andrew Fitton.
+On 28 February 2009, to mark the 40th anniversary of Swindon Town's victory in the 1969 League Cup, the club announced it would be holding a competition to rename Stratton Bank to whatever the winner chose for the 2009/10 and 2010/11 seasons.
+The winner, the Adkins Family Stand, was announced on Sky TV's Soccer AM show on 2 May 2009, with the draw being completed by then-Swindon Town chairman Andrew Fitton.

-Don Rogers stand
+Don Rogers Stand

-This stand, on the south of the pitch was built in 1994 as the Intel stand.
+This stand, on the south of the pitch was built in 1994 as the Intel Stand.
 It then was sponsored by the Nationwide Building Society until the end of the 2006/07 season, and then it was sponsored by the Kingswood Group until March 2008.
-It is sometimes referred to as the South stand by supporters.
+It is sometimes referred to as the South Stand by supporters.
 It features a cantilevered roof, which means there are no roof supports obstructing the view of the game.
-It replaced an old two-tier stand named the Old Shrivenham Road stand, of which the upper tier had become unusable due to structural problems.
+It replaced an old two-tier stand named the Old Shrivenham Road Stand, of which the upper tier had become unusable due to structural problems.

 There is a second concourse inside the stand which can be opened and used as a second executive area to the ground.
 If some seats were removed, this would allow the club to use this concourse to add executive boxes to the County Ground.
 It is understood this concourse has never been opened due to the lack of funds Swindon Town have had over the last 10 years.

-On 14 April 2008, chief executive Nick Watkins told a fans' forum that the club was then considering opening up the second concourse to add executive boxes to the ground, and, in 2011, when plans for redeveloping a new County Ground coalesced, this was confirmed.
+On 14 April 2008, chief executive Nick Watkins told a fans forum that the club was then considering opening up the second concourse to add executive boxes to the ground, and, in 2011, when plans for redeveloping a new County Ground coalesced, this was confirmed.

-From the start of the 2007/08 season, the stand was renamed as the Don Rogers stand.
+From the start of the 2007/08 season, the stand was renamed the Don Rogers Stand.
 It was sponsored by Samsung after the 2011/12 season and then by Smiths Roofing in the 2014/15 season.
-From the start of the 2015/16 season Nationwide Building Society sponsorship was brought back.
+From the start of the 2015/16 season Nationwide Building Society sponsorship returned.

 It currently has a capacity of around 4,868.